 Components#

-Reno models are based primarily on stocks and flows.
-A model is created by defining all of these components and the corresponding equations that make them up.
+Reno models are based on stocks and flows.
+A model is created by creating instances of these components and defining the corresponding equations that make them up.

-The equations themselves and how to construct them are discussed in more depth on the Math in Reno page, while this page primarily focuses on the higher level Flow/Stock/Variable components.
+The specifics on equations and how they’re constructed are discussed in more depth on the Math in Reno page, while this page primarily focuses on the higher level Flow/Stock/Variable components.

 Flows#